India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 "Our whole goal is to give people control.
 They should be able to get their digital footprint from their smartphone, from their payments, from whatever," Nilekani said.
 "I'm using my own data to make my life better.
 That's a fundamental inversion of how you think about data."

 Nilekani is from Bangalore, India's version of Silicon Valley.
-His critics question whether a private-sector "move-fast-and-break-things" approach is appropriate for a government program like Aadhaar.
+His critics question whether a private sector "move fast and break things" approach is appropriate for a government program like Aadhaar.
 They argue the fundamental job of government is different — to protect the most vulnerable citizens, rather than race to be the most high-tech.

 That debate was underway when suddenly reports of data breaches began.